• Skip to primary navigation

 Teaching Handwriting In Your Homeschool Kindergarten

 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
 Please see my disclosure policy for more details.
+As an Amazon Associate, I earn from qualifying purchases.

 Welcome back to another Teaching Handwriting in Your Homeschool post.
 Last week we looked at teaching handwriting to preschoolers.
-This week we will tackle teaching handwriting to your kindergarten age child.
+This week we will tackle teaching handwriting to your kindergarten-age child.

 Teaching handwriting in your homeschool kindergarten.
 Tips and ideas for parents.